Narayan Bhaskar Khare

 Dr. Narayan Bhaskar Khare (19 March 1884, in Panvel – 1970, in Nagpur) was an Indian politician.
-He was Chief Minister of Central Province (present day Madhya Pradesh) in 1930s as Congress politician.
+He was chief minister of Central Province (present day Madhya Pradesh) in the 1930s as a Congress politician.
 Later he left Congress and joined Hindu Maha Sabha.

 Early life and education

 Narayan Bhaskar Khare's father was a lawyer with an unsteady income.
 He stayed with his uncle and was educated at Maratha High School, Bombay and the Government College, Jabalpur.
 He later joined Medical College Lahore where he took his degree in medicine in 1907 securing first rank and winning the Dr. Rahimkhan Gold Medal and another medal for surgery.
 In 1913, he became the first M. D. of the Punjab University.